ophir11235813/autonomous_drive_deep_neural_net/README.md

 * Test that the model successfully drives around the track safely (without leaving the road)
 * Summarize the results with a written report

+<b> Result : The vehicle was able to drive autonomously around the track within the lane lines at all times. </b>

 [//]: # (Image References)

 [image1]: ./examples/placeholder.png "Model Visualization"